home-assistant/developers.home-assistant/docs/core/entity/button.md

 ### Available device classes

-Optional specifies what type of entity this.
+Optionally specifies what type of entity it is.
 It will possibly map to Google device types.

 | Value | Description
 | ----- | -----------